 - Bake for 45-50 minutes until golden with bubbly cheese on top.

-If you plan to make this dish in advance and freeze, I suggest you use a foil container: Not only is it freezer-safe, but the container can be safely used in the oven as well to reheat it.
-Plus it is the ideal way to share this casserole with others for a meal train or when you need a dinner to share.
+If you plan to make this dish in advance and freeze it, I suggest you use a foil container: Not only is it freezer-safe, but the container can be safely used in the oven to reheat it.

 Prepare the casserole as directed, without baking, and refrigerate for up to 3 days.